Cervical cancer is cancer that starts in the cervix. The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

 - Not getting the HPV vaccine

-- Being poor
+- Being economically disadvantaged

 - Women whose mothers took the drug DES (diethylstilbestrol) during pregnancy in the early 1960s to prevent miscarriage

 - Weakened immune system

 Most of the time, early cervical cancer has no symptoms.
 Symptoms that may occur include: